This exploration is for all ages, as the colored smilies show. You can color the map of Ancient Egypt with your whole family together!

 To complete this exploration you will need colored pencils and a printable Ancient Egypt Map.

 When you color a historical map of ancient Egypt you can see the boundaries of the Old, Middle, and New Kingdoms and why the older kingdoms ended at the second cataract of the Nile.
 You can draw on trade routes and maybe even guess at why those traders took the routes they chose.
-You could also add invasion routes, cities, tombs, neighboring civilizations, and areas of conquest, depending on what your studies are focusing on.

 Step 3: Show What You Know